 Massively Parallel (MP) describes problem spaces where multiple tasks work in lock step to solve the algorithm, and all those tasks are tightly bound with all others, such that the primary bottleneck is the speed and latency of communication between the tasks.

-OpenMPI is a high-performance inter-process messaging platform, and we currently support Fermi Scientific Linux1 which is essentially a debranded variant of Red Hat Enterprise Linux.
+OpenMPI is a high-performance inter-process messaging platform, and we currently support Fermi Scientific Linux1 and Rocky Linux which are essentially debranded variants of Red Hat Enterprise Linux.
 OpenMP has been utilized by some members for jobs which constrain all of their tasks to one compute node.

 Our MP Clusters come with their own internal storage, which is only accessible via the internal network.
 SEAS Home Directories are not mounted locally, but you can use rsync/scp to transfer files for backup, visualization, or reporting purposes.

 SEAS MP Clusters